Manage Business Intelligence components

 Add a new BI data attribute locally to Data Catalog

-In Data Catalog, a Business Intelligence (BI) data attribute locally to Data Catalog, which represents a column or field within a data entity.
+In Data Catalog, you can create a Business Intelligence (BI) data attribute locally under a BI data entity to represent a column or field within that table.
 It typically corresponds to a schema element in a table, such as customer ID, order date, or revenue.
-You can manually add a BI data attribute under a data entity to document the structure of tabular data used in business reports.
+A BI data attribute represents a Column for Tableau and a Field for Power BI.
+You can use data attributes to document the structure of tabular data used in business reports, such as Customer ID, Order Date, or Revenue.

 Perform the following steps to create a new BI data attribute in Data Catalog: